music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

 ## Rhythm

-There are lots of aspects to music, tempo, phrasing, intensity, etc, and I'll talk more about these in future posts, but the most important thing when matching a dance style to a song is the _rhythm_.
+There are lots of aspects to music, tempo, phrasing, intensity, etc, and I'll talk more about these in the future, but the most important thing when matching a dance style to a song is the _rhythm_.
 Rhythm means the relationship between different points in time, and the relative _emphasis_ of those points.
 In music, those "points" would be different notes, and in dancing, the rhythm is carried by our bodies.
 Our West Coast Swing patterns have an innate rhythm, marked by our movement, which we can